-In their 2008-09 proposal, the Colorado River Indian Tribes requested split dove seasons.
-They propose their early season begin September 1 and end September 15, 2008.
-Daily bag limits would be 10 mourning or white-winged doves in the aggregate.
-The late season for doves is proposed to open November 15, 2008, and close December 29, 2008.
+In their 2009-10 proposal, the Colorado River Indian Tribes requested split dove seasons.
+They propose that their early season begin September 1 and end September 15, 2009.
+Daily bag limits would be 10 mourning or whitewinged doves in the aggregate.
+The late season for doves is proposed to open November 14, 2009, and close December 28, 2009.
 The daily bag limit would be 10 mourning doves.
 The possession limit would be twice the daily bag limit after the first day of the season.
 Shooting hours would be from one-half hour before sunrise to noon in the early season and until sunset in the late season.
-Other special tribally set regulations would apply.
+Other special Tribally set regulations would apply.

 The Tribes also propose duck hunting seasons.
-The season would open October 11, 2008, and run until January 25, 2009.
+The season would open October 10, 2009, and run until January 24, 2010.
 The Tribes propose the same season dates for mergansers, coots, and common moorhens.
 The daily bag limit for ducks, including mergansers, would be seven, except that the daily bag limits could contain no more than two hen mallards, two redheads, two Mexican ducks, two goldeneye, three scaup, one pintail, and two cinnamon teal.
 The season on canvasback is closed.
 The possession limit would be twice the daily bag limit after the first day of the season.
 The daily bag and possession limit for coots and common moorhens would be 25, singly or in the aggregate.

-For geese, the Colorado River Indian Tribes propose a season of October 18, 2008, through January 25, 2009.
+For geese, the Colorado River Indian Tribes propose a season of October 17, 2009, through January 24, 2010.
 The daily bag limit for geese would be three light geese and three dark geese.
 The possession limit would be six light geese and six dark geese after opening day.

-In 1996, the Tribe conducted a detailed assessment of dove hunting.
-Results showed approximately 16,100 mourning doves and 13,600 whitewinged doves were harvested by approximately 2,660 hunters who averaged 1.45 hunter-days.
+In 1996, the Tribes conducted a detailed assessment of dove hunting.
+Results showed approximately 16,100 mourning doves and 13,600 white-winged doves were harvested by approximately 2,660 hunters who averaged 1.45 hunter-days.
 Field observations and permit sales indicate that fewer than 200 hunters participate in waterfowl seasons.
 Under the proposed regulations described here and, based upon past seasons, we and the Tribes estimate harvest will be similar.

 Hunters must have a valid Colorado River Indian Reservation hunting permit and a Federal Migratory Bird Stamp in their possession while hunting.
-Other special tribally set regulations would apply.
-As in the past, the regulations would apply both to tribal and nontribal hunters, and nontoxic shot is required for waterfowl hunting.
+Other special Tribally set regulations would apply.
+As in the past, the regulations would apply both to Tribal and nontribal hunters, and nontoxic shot is required for waterfowl hunting.

-We propose to approve the Colorado River Indian Tribes regulations for the 2008-09 hunting season, given the seasons dates fall within final flyway frameworks (applies to nontribal hunters only).
+We propose to approve the Colorado River Indian Tribes regulations for the 2009-10 hunting season, given the seasons dates fall within final flyway frameworks (applies to nontribal hunters only).